electron/electronjs.org-old/data/blog/electron-9-0.md

 date: '2020-05-19'
 ---

 Electron 9.0.0 has been released!
 It includes upgrades to Chromium `83`, V8 `8.3`, and Node.js `12.14`.
-We've added several new API integrations for our spellchecker feature, and much more!
+We've added several new API integrations for our spellchecker feature, enabled PDF viewer, and much more!

 ---